 What are direct rebound effects?
 In general, the rebound effect (or take-back effect) can be defined as the reduction in expected gains from an intervention that increases the efficiency of resource use (energy), because of behavioral or other systemic responses.
 As a result, the theoretical impact an intervention could have is smaller than observed.
 It occurs when e.g. a decrease in the cost of using a product results in an increased use of the product.
 Direct rebound effects have been described extensively for the transport sector and for residential heating.
 For example: More efficient internal combustion engines make it possible to build more economical vehicles.
 Direct rebound effects occur when the engines become more powerful or when the vehicle is driven more frequently (VITO, Ricardo, Öko Institut, Wageningen University, 2020).
+Another example is when fuel poor households improve the efficiency of their homes ending up using more energy than they previously did.
+This would be reflected by a large rebound, but these households were not adequately meeting their energy needs at first and the action helped alleviate the fuel poverty.

 Next to direct rebound effects, also indirect rebound effects (occurring when decreased costs of using a product result in increased use of other products or expenditures) and macro-economic rebound effects (the initial savings from an intervention result in a stimulated demand of the whole economy) exist (VITO, Ricardo, Öko Institut, Wageningen University, 2020).
-As in streamSAVE we focus on Priority Actions, and not on the system perspective, only direct rebound effects are taken into account.
+As in streamSAVE we focus on Priority Actions, and not on the system perspective, only direct rebound effects are considered.